Bennyaw/Simple-Calculator-LABVIEW-/README.md

-# Simple-Calculator-LABVIEW-
+# Simple Calculator using LABVIEW
-Creates a simple virtual calculator using LABVIEW
+This repository is about creating a simple calculator using LABVIEW.
+Operators that I did here is just simple add, subtract, multiply and divide and equal.